 The Knowledge Is Customarily Acquired By A Prolonged Course Of Specialized Intellectual Instruction

 Finally, the advanced knowledge must be customarily acquired by a prolonged course of specialized intellectual instruction.
 This essentially means a college degree or its equivalent.

 Not every employee with a college degree is a learned professional.
 A learned professional’s education must be specifically geared towards the work he or she actually performs.
 Many job positions require that the employee have a college degree of some kind, or accept individuals with degrees in any number of fields.
 These do not qualify as learned professionals.
 For example, a company advertising for an entry-level bookkeeper position may require applicants to have a college degree in a general business or liberal arts-related field.
 This is not sufficiently specialized to qualify a learned professional.
 By contrast, if the position requires applicants to have a degree in accounting or finance only, along with a CPA designation, it would qualify as exempt.

 The creative professional exemption is a subset of the learned professional exemption that applies to artists, musicians, writers, and other creative workers.
 To qualify as a creative professional, the individual must exercise ‘‘invention, imagination, originality or talent’’ in a recognized creative endeavor.
-This exemption is fairly straightforward.
+This exemption is usually fairly straightforward to apply.
 The only murky area is situations where an artist works at someone else’s direction.
 The question then becomes whether that individual employee exercises enough individual creative license to qualify for the exemption.

-If you have questions about the application of the learned professional or creative professional exemptions at your company, or believe that you may have been misclassified as overtime exempt, call me at (504) 267-0777 or email today.
+If you have questions about the application of the learned professional exemption or creative professional exemption, or believe that you may have been misclassified as overtime exempt, call New Orleans overtime lawyer Charles Stiegler at (504) 267-0777 or email today.